SETTLEMENT VALUE BY ACCIDENT TYPE

 Rear-end collisions are the most common type of auto accident.
 According to the NHTSA, rear-end collisions accounts for over 30% of all 2-vehicle accidents.
 Rear-end accidents have the lowest average settlement value of any accident type across all injury levels.
-The primary reason for this is because a large percentage of rear-end collisions are classified as “low impact” accidents.
+The primary reason for this is because a large percentage of rear-end collisions are classified as “low impact” accidents in which you see more soft tissue whiplash injuries.
 They occur at lower speeds and both cars are typically moving the same direction, so the force of the impact is generally much lower.

 Insurance companies tend to view all rear-end accidents as minor fender benders.
-If the claimant is seeking compensation for any type of soft tissue injury that is not clearly and unquestionably the result of the accident, they can expect significant resistance from the insurance adjuster.
-Rear-end accidents are given consistently lower settlement valuations by insurance companies.
+If you are seeking compensation for any type of soft tissue or whiplash injury that is not clearly and unquestionably the result of the accident, expect significant resistance from the insurance adjuster.
+Rear-end accidents are given consistently lower average settlement payouts by insurance companies.

 Head-on accidents include any direct, frontal collision between vehicles traveling in opposite directions.
 Head-on accidents often involve violent, high-impact collisions and are therefore some of the most dangerous types of accidents.
 Head-on accidents between 2-vehicles are relatively rare, accounting for under 3% of all auto accidents.